stenson/furniture/README.md

 Basically just code I reuse every time I make an animation (or anything) with drawBot.

+## Tutorial

+At the moment this library has extremely limited functionality, and the best documentation can be found in [this article](https://adaktypo.com/articles/animating-with-drawbot.html), which is a tutorial on using the callback-style animation pattern that `furniture.animation` provides for.

 ## Installation

 `pip install furniture`